Abbott's starling

 Abbott's starling (Arizelopsar femoralis) is a species of starling in the family Sturnidae.
 It is found in Kenya and Tanzania.
 Its natural habitat is subtropical or tropical moist montane forests.
 It is threatened by habitat loss, and its population is estimated at 2500–9999.
 This species, at 16 to 18 cm long, is the smallest species of starling.
-It is monotypic in the genus Arizelopsar.
+It is in the monotypic genus Arizelopsar.

-The name of the species commemorates William Louis Abbott (1860-1936), American naturalist and collector, who studied the wildlife of the Indo-Malayan region.
+The name of the species commemorates William Louis Abbott (1860-1936), an American naturalist and collector, who studied the wildlife of the Indo-Malayan region.